-\begin{example}[Sliding-Block Controllers] An important class of FSC is sliding-block controllers (SBC) \cite{loch1998using, sung2017learning, kara2021convergence}, which was shown to achieve good practical performance, particularly in combination with stochastic policies (which we aim to learn in this paper by using the NAC framework) \cite{williams1998experimental}.
-For a given block-length $n > 0$, the internal state is defined as $Z_k = (Y_{k-n}^{k-1}, U_{k-n}^{k-1}) \in \bY^n\times\bU^n.$ For $n = 0$, the internal state is null, thus the controller bases its decisions at time $k$ only on the last observation $y_k$, which is called reactive or memoryless policies \cite{singh1994learning, yu2005function}.
-For sliding-block controllers, the initial internal state is $h_0 = (y_0,z_0) = (y_{-n}^0,u_{-n}^{-1})\in\bY^{n+1}\times\bU^n$, thus $\bH = \bY^{n+1}\times\bU^n$.
-In Appendix~\ref{app:sampling}, we exemplify how to sample $h_0$ by following a given exploratory policy. \end{example}
+An important subclass of finite-state controllers is sliding-window controllers (SWC) \cite{loch1998using, yu2008near, sung2017learning, kara2021convergence}, which was shown to achieve good practical performance, particularly in combination with stochastic policies (which we aim to learn in this paper by using the NAC framework) \cite{williams1998experimental}.
+For a given window-length $n > 0$, the internal state is defined as $Z_k = (Y_{k-n}^{k-1}, U_{k-n}^{k-1}) \in \bY^n\times\bU^n.$ For $n = 0$, the internal state is null, thus the controller bases its decisions at time $k$ only on the last observation $Y_k$, which is called a \emph{reactive} or \emph{memoryless} policy \cite{singh1994learning, yu2005function}.
+For sliding-window controllers, the initial internal state is $H_0 = (Y_0,Z_0) = (Y_{-n}^0,U_{-n}^{-1})\in\bY^{n+1}\times\bU^n$, thus $\bH = \bY^{n+1}\times\bU^n$.

-\begin{remark} For SBC with block-length $n$, the memory complexity is $O(|\bY|^{n+1}\cdot|\bU|^{n+1})$, which increases exponentially in $n$ if one considers a rich policy class that approaches to $\Pi_A$.
-Hence, the block-length $n$ leads to a tradeoff between optimality and (memory) complexity. \end{remark}

-\begin{remark}[Near-optimality of FSCs] It was shown in \cite{yu2008near} and \cite{kara2021convergence} that the class of finite-state controllers achieves near-optimality in solving \eqref{eqn:pomdp-objective} as $|\bZ|$ increases.
-The goal of this paper is to learn the best FSC $\pi^*$ by using samples for any given $\bZ$. \end{remark}